 Use gas detection software services to automate compliance, reduce costs and create easy-to-understand reports.
 Safety managers rely on the Grid Fleet Manager and Grid Live Monitor for a variety of reasons, including:

 - Device alert awareness and control: Get a real-time understanding of gas exposures and instrument readings while live monitoring employee location and movement with satellite and street views.
 You can also receive online alerts about man-down alarms, device concerns and panic button presses.

 - Comprehensive field device manager: From employee contact details to battery, compliance and sensor life alerts, the Grid Live Manager puts all the data at your fingertips.
 Plus, you can access employee contact details and current detector readings.

 - Information access: Along with a daily e-mail about your fleet’s status, you can access fleet information from anywhere with an internet connection.
 Easily share calibrations, detector records or alarm reports by downloading and sharing them at any time.

 - Fleet compliance: Use your Grid Fleet Manager to determine what equipment is in use, who is using it, and which ones are available.
 You can also reduce downtime by decommissioning equipment requiring maintenance and ensure all gas detectors are bump tested, calibrated and that its sensors are functioning properly.

-- Ensuring proper equipment use: Label devices to specific workers or departments and gain valuable insight into worker behaviors.
+- Ensuring proper equipment use: Assign devices to specific workers and gain valuable insight into worker behaviors.
 Understand if workers are acknowledging alarms according to best practices or simply turning the devices off.
 Identify which users went to work without bump testing the instruments.

 Worksite Safety: Prioritize a Comprehensive Approach